Google has changed Top Stories in carousels in search results

 Now, we’re using the latest in machine learning to bring this approach to top stories in Google Search, making it easier for people to dive into the most useful, timely articles available.

-We will see these top stories in carousels in organic search results when there are relevant and timely stories to share on a topic.
+We see top stories in carousels in organic search results when there are relevant and timely stories to share on a topic.
 Here is an example of the carousels about “top stories” involving artificial intelligence:

 On hearing this news, I did what I do when I hear about a change at Google.
 I searched through Google’s patents to see if I could find a recent related patent.
 I searched for “top stories” in Google patents and found one granted in March of last year.